saramahmoud55/Elsama-travel/readme.md

 # Elsama - Traveling Web App

-It is a website that offers booking services for hotels, flights, tours, transfers, car rental, trains, ferries, airport lounges and football tickets.
+It is a website that offers booking services for hotels, flights, tours, transfers, car rental, trains, ferries, airport lounges  .
 You can also get travel insurance and other services.

 ## Features